bodmandao/celo-lottery/README.md

 ```
 ### Section 4: Getting Celo faucet
-The Celo Faucet is a tool that allows developers to obtain testnet CELO tokens for development and testing purposes on CELO blockchain.
+The Celo Faucet is a tool that allows developers to obtain testnet CELO tokens for development and testing purposes on the CELO blockchain.

 Visit Celo Faucet: [celo faucet]:https://faucet.celo.org/alfajores
 Paste your wallet address.
 You can authenticate with your Github to get 10x of the token.
 ![celoFaucet](https://github.com/bodmandao/celo_decentralized_lottery/assets/154741685/d0ac677e-e78c-4c89-a888-6f06a6ebce2d)

-Click on faucet to get your token.
+Click on the faucet to get your token.

 ### Section 5: Deployment to remix
 To bring the smart contract to life, we leverage Celo Faucet to obtain testnet CELO tokens for development and testing on the CELO blockchain.
 By configuring your Metamask wallet for the Celo Alfajores testnet and connecting it to Remix IDE, you can compile and deploy the contract.
-Once deployed, you can interact with the contract functions, entering rounds, checking statuses, and witnessing the transparent execution of the lottery on the blockchain.
+Once deployed, you can interact with the contract functions, enter rounds, check statuses, and witness the transparent execution of the lottery on the blockchain.

 Go to remix[]:https://remix.ethereum.org/

-Create a new file named `lottery.sol` and paste the complete the code.
+Create a new file named `lottery.sol` and paste the complete code.
 ![remix](https://github.com/bodmandao/celo_decentralized_lottery/assets/154741685/2168e375-cdbb-4f3d-b3d8-aff239b9d148)

 Compile the lottery contract.